01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 18 / 72

-18) Which of the following is a limitation of CCTV?
+18) Which of the following is not a valid reason for a security operative to make an arrest?

 19 / 72